 Holidays with loved ones are special for seniors.
 It’s a way to spend time, have some good laughs and great food with their families.
 It recreates past memories for them which can improve the quality of their day-to-day life.
 So plan out with your family and book your next flight home as early as possible so you won’t miss the fun of the Ber-Holidays.
 That’s really the best gift that you could give to your senior loved ones – the joy of your presence.

 The Pressure Cooker

 The holidays could be overwhelming starting from what to wear up to what to serve those grumbling tummies.
-It’s actually not that hard as you thought – especially that you must have a lot of practice doing it yearly.
+It’s actually not as hard as you thought – especially since you must have a lot of practice doing it yearly.
 Here are a few pointers:

 How To Make Holidays with Loved Ones More Memorable

 The holiday season is all about reminiscing, reflecting, and bonding.
 For seniors, due to possible memory loss, and some other health concerns, it could be challenging.
 Good thing it’s not the worry season, because there are a lot of ways how you can make them feel loved and appreciated during holidays like:

 1. Play some old songs.
 May it be old holiday songs or some of their old-time faves.